 Fear makes us do things that we normally wouldn’t do.
 Being fearful makes leaders give in when they normally wouldn’t.
 Feeling scared makes leaders try to protect themselves, when they normally look out for their team.

-When a leader is scared of losing their job, this can manifest itself in situations that bring down the entire workplace and hamper the functioning of their team.
+When a leader is scared of losing their job, this can result in a toxic work environment and often reduces a team’s performance.

-In a depressed market, people become fearful because they see fewer options.
-They feel as if they can’t leave their current workplace because they won’t be able to find a position elsewhere.
+In a bad job market, leaders become fearful because they see fewer options.
+They feel as if they can’t leave their current job because they won’t be able to find a position elsewhere.

-I’ve noticed that when leaders fear losing their job, they focus more on managing the expectations and wishes of their boss than they do on their own team.
+When leaders fear losing their job, they focus more on managing the expectations of their boss than they do on their own team.

 Soon they fail to notice what’s going on in their team, as they try to make sure their boss thinks they are doing a good job.
 They make sure they always have work to do and their team becomes an afterthought.

 Unfortunately this is when things become out of balance.
 You used to focus on your team, now you focus on your boss.

 Fear of losing your job makes you stop pushing back

 Recently I wrote a post about how to push back on people when you need to.
 Leaders who fear losing their jobs stop doing this.
 They take on more and more work until they are swamped, along with their overworked team.

 These leaders are so fearful that they believe pushing back will make them seem like they aren’t a team player and instead start to agree to things they normally wouldn’t.